puppeteer/puppeteer/docs/api.md

 - `...args` <...[string]> Arguments to pass to  `pageFunction`
 - returns: <[Promise]<[Object]>> Promise which resolves to function return value

-If the function, passed to the `elementHandle.evaluate`, returns a [Promise], then `elementHandle.evaluate` would wait for the promise to resolve and return it's value.
+If the function, passed to the `elementHandle.evaluate`, returns a [Promise], then `elementHandle.evaluate` would wait for the promise to resolve and return its value.
 If the function returns an [Element], then `elementHandle.evaluate` will return an [ElementHandle].

 The function will be passed in the element ifself as a first argument.